RuggeroVisintin/SparkEngineWeb/README.md

 ## Examples

-You can add more examples in the examples folder.
+You can add more examples in the [examples](./examples) folder.
 In order to correctly serve them, especially if you are having problems with CORS, see the `npm run serve:examples` command.

+or just vissit <https://ruggerovisintin.github.io/SparkEngineWeb/examples> for a ready to use version, updated to the latest release

 ## Contributing